JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query passwordCredentials
 ```

-One client secret was present, with an expiration set near the end of the century.

 > ![Legacy Application Client Secret](evidence/03-legacy-client-secret.png)
-> *Highlighted: the `credential metadata` identifies the suspicious client secret, while the 2099 expiration date indicates an effectively long-lived application credential.*

-**Finding:** access derived from a compromised user session had been converted into application authentication.
-The application can authenticate as itself, with no human in the flow.
+> *Highlighted: the client secret's credential metadata, with an expiration set near the end of the century.*

+One client secret was present, expiring near the end of the century.
+The attacker no longer needed the stolen session; the application could authenticate as itself.

 ---

 ## 3. Pivot

+### Re-enumerating app registrations

 A secret can be rotated.
 That raised the question of whether anything else held control over the legacy application, so I re-enumerated the tenant's app registrations.